SEVLTER/MVE-precipitation/README.md

-# MVE-precipitation
+# MVE Precipitation

-A data set of plot-level treatments and precipitation histories for the mean-variance experiment at the SEV LTER
+A data set of plot-level treatments and precipitation histories for the mean-variance experiment at the SEV LTER.